AustinWongParker/dog_site_django/README.md

 ### Models
 * [Models](https://www.geeksforgeeks.org/django-models/) are a built-in django feature that is used to create tables, their fields, and various constraints.
+  * _Django provides an abstraction layer (the “models”) for structuring and manipulating the data of your web application.
+Learn more about it below:_
   * It's like the SQL db for Django.
 The models simplify this task and organize tables into models.
   * Generally, each Django model will map to a single database table.
   * You can use the Django admin page to create, update, delete or retrieve fields of a model + more.